AI Builders Brief

 Peter Steinberger Peter Steinberger openclaw

-He says he keeps slamming into GitHub API quota limits, which is a pretty blunt sign the platform still isn’t designed for agentic workflows.
-In a separate thread, he also argues Anthropic’s latest move hurts the ecosystem, though he credits Boris for trying to soften the blow with cache fixes that should lower API costs.
+He says he keeps slamming into GitHub API quota limits, which is a pretty blunt sign the platform still assumes human usage, not agentic workflows.
+In the same vein, he’s arguing Anthropic’s latest moves hurt the ecosystem while giving credit for the small fixes that soften the blow for API users.

 X